Short-beaked echidna: Taxonomy and naming

 The short-beaked echidna was first described by George Shaw in 1792.
 He named the species Myrmecophaga aculeata, thinking that it might be related to the giant anteater.
 Since Shaw first described the species, its name has undergone four revisions: from M. aculeata to Ornithorhynchus hystrix, Echidna hystrix, Echidna aculeata and finally, Tachyglossus aculeatus.
-The name Tachyglossus means "quick tongue", in reference to the speed with which the echidna uses its tongue to catch ants and termites, and aculeatus means "spiny" or "equipped with spines".
+The name Tachyglossus comes from Ancient Greek ταχύς (takhús), meaning "fast", and γλῶσσα (glôssa), meaning "tongue", and aculeatus means 'spiny' or 'equipped with spines' in Latin.

 The short-beaked echidna is the only member of its genus, sharing the family Tachyglossidae with the extant species of the genus Zaglossus that occur in New Guinea.
 Zaglossus species, which include the western long-beaked, Sir David's long-beaked and eastern long-beaked echidnas, are all significantly larger than T. aculeatus, and their diets consist mostly of worms and grubs rather than ants and termites.
 Species of the Tachyglossidae are egg-laying mammals; together with the related family Ornithorhynchidae, they are the only extant monotremes in the world.

 The five subspecies of the short-beaked echidna are each found in different geographical locations.
 The subspecies also differ from one another in their hairiness, spine length and width, and the size of the grooming claws on their hind feet.